niplav/site/spans.md

 tests](https://en.wikipedia.org/wiki/Continuous_performance_task),
-including the Visual and Auditory CPT (IVA-2), the [Test of Variables of Attention](https://en.wikipedia.org/wiki/Test_of_variables_of_Attention) (T.O.V.A), Conners' CPT-III, the gradCPTi and the QbTest, some of which are described [here](https://en.wikipedia.org/wiki/Continuous_performance_task#Test_administration)<!--TODO: links for all of these-->.
+including the Visual and Auditory CPT (IVA-2), the [Test of Variables of Attention](https://en.wikipedia.org/wiki/Test_of_variables_of_Attention) (T.O.V.A.), Conners' CPT-III, the gradCPT and the QbTest, some of which are described [here](https://en.wikipedia.org/wiki/Continuous_performance_task#Test_administration)<!--TODO: links for all of these-->.
 These tests usually contain two parts: a part with low stimulation and rare changes of stimuli, which tests for lack